 - Shicheng Jin

-- Shicheng Jin, Graham E. Trope, Yvonne M. Buys, Elizabeth M. Badley, Kednapa Thavorn, Peng Yan, Harrish Nithianandan, and Ya-Ping Jin
+- Shicheng Jin, Graham E. Trope, Yvonne M. Buys, Elizabeth M. Badley, Kednapa Thavorn, Peng Yan, Harrish Nithianandan, et Ya-Ping Jin

 - Reduced social participation among seniors with self-reported visual impairment and glaucoma